-THIS STOCK OPTION AGREEMENT (this "Agreement"), is entered into as of this day of 200, by and between Warner Music Group Corp., a Delaware corporation ("Parent"), and (the " Executive ").

-WHEREAS, [Warner Music Inc., a Delaware corporation][INSERT APPROPRIATE NAME OF EMPLOYING SUBSIDIARY] (the "Company"), an indirect majority owned subsidiary of Parent, or one of Parent's other direct or indirect subsidiaries, employs the Executive; and

-WHEREAS, the Parent has adopted the Warner Music Group Corp.
-2005 Omnibus Award Plan (the "Plan"), pursuant to which awards of options to purchase shares of the Parent's Common Stock may be granted to persons, including persons regularly employed by the Parent or its affiliates; and
+THIS STOCK OPTION AGREEMENT (this "Agreement"), is entered into as of this day of 200, by and between WHEREAS , [Warner Music Inc., a Delaware corporation][INSERT APPROPRIATE NAME OF E indirect majority owned subsidiary of Parent, or one of Parent's other direct or indirect subsidiaries, employ WHEREAS , the Parent has adopted the Warner Music Group Corp.
+2005 Omnibus Award Plan (the purchase shares of the Parent's Common Stock may be granted to persons, including persons regularly employed.